TelemetryDeck/docs/guides/objective-c-setup.md

 featured: false
 testedOn: Xcode 14.1 & Swift 5.5
 description: Configure the TelemetryDeck SDK in Your Objective-C Application for iOS and macOS
-lead: Let's include the TelemetryClient Swift Package in your Objective-C application and send signals!
+lead: Let's include the TelemetryClient Swift Package in your Objective-C application and send events!
 order: 1000
 ---